How Call Stack Works Recursion: A Mental Model

-See how call stack works recursion with a frame-by-frame factorial(4) trace.
+See how call stack works recursion with a frame by frame factorial(4) trace.
 Variable state at every push and pop.

 What a stack frame contains and why each field matters